 The point is, you are now consciously aware of how to do the problems right.
 That’s a huge step.
 You’ve rebuilt the proper skills and you are ready to start running.

 STAGE 4: Unconscious Competence

 LSAT prep experts don’t like to admit to this but when you are really good at the LSAT, great things just sort of happen.
 Most of the time I’m no longer really thinking about why an answer is correct.
 I just know it is.
-As you practice more and more you’ll find that the skills you have learned sort of recede back into your unconscious.
+As you practice more and more you’ll find that the skills you have learned seem to recede back into your unconscious.
 When you hit a really hard problem, you can call these skills back out to help you be sure about an answer, but mostly you will be running on auto-pilot.

 It takes a lot of practice to get to this point, which is why Josh and I and as always harping on you non-stop about practicing.
 Really, until you hit stage 4, your score might not improve at all.
-This is why it’s important not to give up and to keep at it, because you often won’t see the real benefits of your work until the final month of your prep!
+This is why it’s important not to give up and to keep at it because you often won’t see the real benefits of your work until the final month of your prep!

 Again, if it doesn’t happen in time for this LSAT, don’t worry.
-Postpone and try to figure out where your progression is got derailed.
+Postpone and try to figure out where your progression is getting derailed.
 Chances are you need to build some skills better from the ground up.
 Keep at it and I know you can get better.
 You will improve.

 If you’re feeling stuck, just let us know in the comments and we’ll try to get you sorted out.
 We are here to help.

 If you haven’t done so already, you really should pick up a copy of the Logical Reasoning Bible.
 Josh and I both credit the techniques learned in that book for our perfect scores on the Logical Reasoning section.
 We are 100% confident that this is the single most valuable resource on the market to help you master logical reasoning, so don’t try to attack the section without it.